The digital building platform - Enköping first in Sweden

 “By using Congrid, we save a lot of time.
 Above all, we don’t need to run in and out to do the controls between the site and the office.
 The controls are made out here”, Emil continues.

-In addition to controls and quality checks, Congrid is used for work preparations, building diary, activities, notes and workforce record keeping.
+In addition to controls and quality checks, Congrid is used for work planning, site diary, activities, notes and workforce record keeping.
 The information from the previous day is copied and adjustments are made according to that day’s events.

 Congrid has long been a fully established platform on the Finnish market, but it took a few years before it was launched on the Swedish market.